linqueta/blog/_posts/2019-09-18-healthcheck.md

 gem 'rails-healthcheck'
 ```

-Afer added I have to run the command `bundle` to get this gem's source from RubyGems and run a rake to plug the health check route and set the initializer file with this command below:
+After added I have to run the command `bundle` to get this gem's source from RubyGems and run a rake to plug the health check route and set the initializer file with this command below:

 ```
-rails healthcheck:install
+rails generate healthcheck:install

-#  -  invoke        Rails::Healthcheck
-#  -    create      config/initializers/healthcheck.rb
+#  create  config/initializers/healthcheck.rb
-#  -    modify      config/routes.rb
+#  route  Healthcheck.routes(self)
 ```

 This rake plugs the `Healthcheck::Router` in your _config/routes.rb_, like this code: